muhid165/gitpractice-two/readme.md

 there are many files in this repo

-this repo consist of an html and csss file this is just the basucs for practicing how VCS (git) and REPO HOSTING (github) works
+this repo consists of an HTML and CSS file this is just the because for practicing how VCS (git) and REPO HOSTING (GitHub) works